-- Anorexiants. - Non-sedating antihistamines. - Ophthalmic drug solutions to treat allergies. - Pharmaceuticals that you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Medical supplies such as dressings and antiseptics. - The cost of delivering drugs to you. - Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Immunizing agents: toxoids: blood; and blood products.

-- Drugs and supplies that you buy from a non-designated mail service pharmacy. - Drugs and supplies that you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply.
+- Pharmaceuticals that you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Medical supplies such as dressings and antiseptics. - The cost of delivering drugs to you. - Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Drugs and supplies that you buy from a non-designated mail order pharmacy. - Drugs and supplies that you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply.